Commands¶

 mediarestore¶

-Restore media files, extract files from archive and put into media storage.
+Restore media files: extract files from the archive and put them into media storage.

 $ ./manage.py mediarestore